dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 # Exercises

+1. Extend the `Clinic-Species` relation to a higher order, e.g. a ternary relation.

+  One possible soluton:
+    Add another domain for the treatments that clinics offer for each species.
+	This will form a ternary relation `Clinic-Species-Treatment`.
+	Now think of another example.

+2. Imagine that you have two binary relations: `Clinic-Species` and `Species-Treatment`.
+How can these two binary relations be joined into a ternary relation: `Clinic-Species-Treatment`?
+What would the rules be for forming this result?
+What will be the cardinality (number of elements) of the result?

+3. Imagine that we decide to remove the domain `Species` from the relation `Clinic-Species-Treatment`, producing a new binary relation `Clinic-Treatment`.
+How will the number of tuples be affected?
+What will be the
+What would be the rules for this operation?
+How would the cardinality (number of elements) change in the result?

-1. Work through the example of a database model in Chen's EM notation in @10.1093/jamia/ocx033.
+4. Work through the example of a database model in Chen's EM notation in @10.1093/jamia/ocx033.
   What are its entities and relationships?
 Explain what operations this database supports.